Mohair Sam Is Always Greener: Nash Scene ballot, comments, related (2018)

 show up any sparseness in writing, but mainly would like

 ----but listen again (tho esp striking after Becky Warren, whose level

 of intensity and confident involvement in musing--rough-edged

-reveries, letters etc, a given Listen louder all the way through
+reveries, letters etc, a given.
+Listen louder all the way through

-into “We’ll Do It For Love Next Time” “Don’t Step Away” Raitt Motown
+in “We’ll Do It For Love Next Time” “Don’t Step Away” Raitt Motown

-mudtempo smart-steppin.
-Good but wish she’d develop
+midtempo smart-stepping.
+Good but wish Willis would develop

 more of her own distinctive turn on the more complex states